Infineon/optiga-trust-x/README.md

 If you are planning to integrate OPTIGA™ Trust X in your PCB design have a look at the recommendations found [here](https://www.infineon.com/dgdl/Infineon-Board+Assembly+Recommendations-Discrete+Leadless-Package-v06_00-EN.pdf?fileId=5546d4626cb27db2016cbda27a9c544d).

 ## <a name="contributing"></a>Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## <a name="license"></a>License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## <a name="disclaimer"></a>Disclaimer
+Be aware that this software comes without any security claims and shall be used for evaluation purpose.